frostbite23/Computer-Vision/Discrete Cosine Transform Implementation.md

 ## Optimization of the Discrete Cosine Transform

 The naive implementation is too computationally expensive and impractical to perform on large images.
-For example, if I had a 512x512 image, the naive implementation would execute 68,719,476,736 operations to complete the DCT.
+For example, if I had a 512x512 image, the naive implementation would execute approximately 68,719,476,736 operations to complete the DCT.

 ### How can we optimize the DCT?